Skagit County, Washington

 Skagit County /ˈskædʒᵻt/ is a county in the U.S. state of Washington.
 As of the 2020 census, the population was 129,523.
 The county seat and largest city is Mount Vernon.
-The county was formed in 1883 from Whatcom County and is named for the Upper and Lower Skagit Indian tribes, which have been indigenous to the area prior to European-American settlement.
+The county was formed in 1883 from the southern part of Whatcom County and is named for the Upper and Lower Skagit Indian tribes, which have been indigenous to the area prior to European-American settlement.

 Skagit County comprises the Mount Vernon-Anacortes, WA Metropolitan Statistical Area, and is included in the Seattle-Tacoma, WA Combined Statistical Area.
 It is located in the Puget Sound region, and it is known for its strong agricultural sector and annual tulip festival.

 Geography

 According to the United States Census Bureau, the county has a total area of 1920 sqmi, of which 1731 sqmi is land and 189 sqmi (9.8%) is water.
 It is noted for its broad, fertile valley of the Skagit River, a center for cultivation of tulips, blueberries, and strawberries.
 Over 500 acre of tulips are grown in Skagit County, comprising 75 percent of the American commercial output with $20 million in annual gross income.